-This exclusionary policy is a vestige of a well-documented history of racial discrimination.
+This exclusionary policy was a vestige of a well-documented history of racial discrimination.
 Well into the middle of the 20th century, government agencies, lending institutions, realtors’ associations, and private individuals combined to prevent Black Americans from residing or purchasing homes in Palo Alto.
-As a consequence of this discrimination, just 1.6 percent of residents in Palo Alto today are Black, a far lower proportion than in neighboring communities.
+As a consequence of this discrimination, in 2019 just 1.6 percent of residents in Palo Alto were Black, a far lower proportion than in neighboring communities.

-These communities have long been turned away from the gates of Foothills Park under threat of arrest if they attempt to enter its grounds—despite the fact that it is public land.
+Residents of these neighboring communities had long been turned away from the gates of Foothills Park under threat of arrest if they attempted to enter its grounds—despite the fact that it is public land.

-The lawsuit asserts that this exclusionary policy violates both the U.S. and California Constitutions because it infringes on the plaintiffs’ fundamental rights of freedom of movement, freedom of speech and freedom of assembly.
-The suit also seeks to prohibit the city’s wasteful and unlawful expenditure of public funds to enforce the ordinance.
+The lawsuit asserted that this exclusionary policy violated both the U.S. and California Constitutions because it infringed on the plaintiffs’ fundamental rights of freedom of movement, freedom of speech, and freedom of assembly.
+The suit also sought to prohibit the city’s wasteful and unlawful expenditure of public funds to enforce the ordinance.

 In December 2020 the City agreed to settle the lawsuit.
 Under the terms of the settlement agreement, the City enacted a revised municipal ordinance opening Foothills Park to all, and agreed to a permanent injunction that prohibited it from ever reinstating the residency restriction.

 On Dec.
 17, 2020, Palo Alto opened the park to all, ending its 55-year history of keeping the public land exclusive to city residents.